couchbase/query/tutorial/content/slide-28.md

 ## Chaining JOINs

-JOINS can be chained and combined with UNNEST as many times as desired.
+JOIN, NEST, and UNNEST can be chained and combined, in any order, as many times as desired.

-In the example on the right we perform an in-document join to generate a complete order that contains the order Ids along with the users details.
-This is then JOINED with the order decriptions from the users_with_orders bucket.
+In the example on the right, we perform an UNNEST to generate a complete order that contains the order Ids along with the user details.
+This is then JOINed with the orders from the users_with_orders bucket.

 <pre id="example">
     SELECT  u.personal_details.display_name name, s AS order_no, o.product_details